 Q: Do I need to know how to swim?

 A: No, You will be wearing a personal flotation device (pfd-life jacket).
 A healthy respect for and lack of fear of the water is recommended.
 We will conduct a pre-trip river orientation and safety session.
+If you don't know how to swim, please make sure to mention it to your guide so we can make sure we are aware and can place you in the safest spot in the raft!

 Q: What if I have health conditions or am overweight?